 IRS tax penalties and interest can often exceed the amount of the underlying IRS tax debt.

-Accuracy-related penalties warrant special mention.
-They are usually assessed at the close of an IRS audit.
-They can include:
+The accuracy-related penalty warrants special mention.
+This penalty is usually assessed at the close of an IRS audit.
+The penalty is imposed for:

 - Negligence or disregard of rules or regulations (I.R.C. § 6662(b)(1))

 - Substantial understatement of income tax (I.R.C. § 6662(b)(2))